Inflect logo

 Executive Summary

 Madrid is the primary digital crossroads for traffic flowing between Europe, Latin America, and North Africa.
-This market is built for global enterprises that require low-latency interconnection and high-speed access to reach 60 million consumers across the Iberian Peninsula.
+This market serves global enterprises requiring low-latency interconnection and high-speed access to reach 60 million consumers across the Iberian Peninsula.
 Positioning infrastructure here provides a resilient gateway for securing high-stakes revenue and operational speed.

 Madrid: At A Glance